krapie/yorkie-cluster/docker/lookup-cluster-mode/yorkie-lookup-cluster-poc-docker/README.md

-# Yorkie Shard Cluster Docker PoC
+# Yorkie LookUp Cluster Docker PoC

 > Warning: You need to put API Key in Yorkie Client to see proper routing!!!